Richmond railway station, Sydney

-Richmond railway station is the heritage-listed terminus railway station of the Richmond line, serving the Sydney suburb of Richmond, in New South Wales, Australia.
-It is served by Sydney Trains T1 Western and T5 Cumberland line services.
+Richmond railway station is a heritage-listed suburban railway station and the terminus of the Richmond line, serving the Sydney suburb of Richmond.
+It is served by Sydney Trains T1 Western Line and T5 Cumberland Line services.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Richmond line opened on 1 December 1864 as a rural branch line in response to the area's success as a farming district and its location at the intersection of two stock routes.

 In 1856, a petition for the establishment of a railway from the residents of Windsor and Richmond had been presented to the Government.
 In 1860 a grant of (Pounds)57,000 was approved for a railway between Blacktown and Windsor.
 In the following year it was increased to (Pounds)60,000 for a railway between Blacktown and Richmond.
 Contracts for earthworks, permanent ways and bridges were let from 1862.
 The line was opened on 29 November 1864 by Governor Sir John Young.
 A pilot engine was run before all passenger trains for safety.
 The original stations were Riverstone, Mulgrave, Windsor and Richmond.
 Upgrade to the track took place in the late nineteenth century.

 A major upgrading of most stations on the line occurred in the 1880s, including Richmond.
 The present brick platform building dates from 1881, prior to the opening of Windsor station, although the two station buildings are almost identical.

 On 8 December 1926, the line was extended to Kurrajong with the line leaving from Platform 1, then going across the corner of Richmond Park and along the side of March Street.
 This extension closed on 26 July 1952 after a landslide near Kurrajong during heavy rain.
 Having low levels of traffic its restoration could not be justified.
 Little evidence of it now remains.

 The early decades of the 20th century brought further improvements and upgrades to the line.
 These included the establishment of RAAF Base Richmond in 1925, which resulted in a significant increase in the use of the line.
 A skillion roof signal box was constructed c.
 1916.